Fall on Me (R.E.M. song): Reception

 Billboard said it is "hum-worthy and top 40-compatible, though the subliminal stuff is here, too."

 Music video

-Stipe filmed and directed the video for this song, in which the lyrics are seen superimposed over upside-down, black-and-white footage of a quarry.
-Towards the end of the second verse, he misspelled the word 'Foresight'.
+Stipe filmed and directed the video for this song, in which the lyrics are seen superimposed over upside-down, black-and-white footage of a quarry and various pieces of abandoned equipment.

 Track listing

 All songs written by Bill Berry, Peter Buck, Mike Mills and Michael Stipe unless otherwise indicated.